The Cost of One Part

 - Overhead – machine cost, office wages, sales wages, payroll taxes, employee health care, rent, Axis calculates its overhead rate periodically and make adjustments based on current cost and labor hours.
 We add a “machine overhead” to our standard overhead factoring in the cost of the equipment used.

 For example, let’s say the set-up charges for a particular part = $105 (see below illustration).
 These charges come from the time needed to “change over” the machinery to make a different part.
-In addition to set-up, the actual production of the part costs $8 each.
+Additionally, the actual production of the part costs $8 each.
 If you build one part, the cost would be $108 per part.
 Consequently, if you build 100 parts, the total cost would be $905, which drops the cost of each part to $9.05!
-You can see that because set-up fees are static, requesting multiple parts in the same lot decreases the cost of each individual part.
+Importantly, you can see that because set-up fees are static, requesting multiple parts in the same lot decreases the cost of each individual part.
 One also can deduce more operations add to set-up cost.

 |# of Parts||Set-up||Production||Total Cost||Cost per Part|